Ethxnzxo/WHSTechNotes/journal.md

 # November 3, 2025

-If SNAP runs out of funds a ton of struggling families could be in danger since they may not be able toget food so they would starve and being able to get food they
+If SNAP runs out of funds a ton of struggling families could be in danger since they may not be able toget food so they would starve and being able to get food.
+Since there is no snap, lots of places are affected like the food bank since much more people will be going there because of the SNAP defunding.